 - Step 6: In box 6, mark the type of form you’re summarizing in this 1096.

 How to file form 1096

-Form 1096 must be mailed by the employer, along with Copy As of the respective information returns forms, to its designated IRS office, which is determined by the company’s central location.
-The IRS’s where to File Form 1096 web page lists addresses according to state.
+Form 1096 must be sent by the employer, along with Copy As of the respective information returns forms, to its designated IRS office, which is determined by the company’s central location.
+To find where to send the form 1096 the IRS’s lists addresses according to state.
 You can also find the addresses on page 3 of the 1096 form.

 What happens if you don’t file 1096 tax form

 If a company doesn’t submit its information returns, including Form 1096, by the due date and in the manner required, it will be charged with information return penalties by the IRS.
 The IRS will charge the company monthly interest until the penalty is paid in full.

 Companies that don’t submit 1096 forms can be subject to the following penalties: